gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Adding-a-nested-repository-gij-self-managed.md

     Developers working on large projects can organize their code into separate repositories while still keeping them inside a main project folder.

--   **Manage Third-Party Dependencies**
+-   **Manage third-party dependencies**

     Developers can include third-party projects or libraries as nested repositories rather than manually copying their source code.
-This helps in maintaining dependencies up to date by pulling changes from the external repository when needed.
+This helps in maintaining dependencies up to date by pulling changes from the remote repository when needed.

--   **Standalone Version Control**
+-   **Standalone version control**

     Each nested repository keeps its own history and branches.
 This will allow teams to work on different components independently.
 This is useful in cases where sub-teams or external collaborators need full control over a specific module.

--   **Custom Development Environments**
+-   **Custom development environments**

     Some teams maintain separate repositories for configuration files, infrastructure scripts, or experimental features inside their main project repository.
 This allows for quick testing and switching between configurations without affecting the core project.

 &nbsp;

-## Some Challenges with Using Nested Repositories
+## Some challenges with using nested repositories

 While nested repositories offer some benefits, they also come with challenges.
 For instance: